CLTPayne/headlines-app/README.md

   b.
 Installed (compression)[https://www.npmjs.com/package/compression] middleware for compress the http response that is sent to the client.<br/>
   c.
 Add engines info to package JSON.<br/>
   d.
 Set up the repository and update going forward with ```git push heroku master```
+25. Add simple 404 error message, with margins responding to screen size.
-25. Add search routing and functionality to complete next application feature.
+26. Add search routing and functionality complete the search feature.
+Double checked FT API search endpoints in Postman to find that the query string is not case sensitive and functions with spaces.

 ### Status at the point of push:
 1.